yogsototh/Scratch/content/html/en/blog/2010-10-14-Fun-with-wav.md

 __attribute__((__packed__))
 </code>

-Therefore this implementation should work on any endianness of any platform but must be compiled using `gcc`.
+Therefore this implementation should for big and little endian architecture.
+However, it must be compiled with `gcc`.
 The new code make more tests but still don't use `mmap`.
 Here it is: